 - The “take a look at this” email – which shows off a new video or blog you’ve made.

-Every week, PB is delivering an array of free and informative webinars to help beauty pros upskill during this time of forced closure.
+Every week, PB is delivering an array of free and informative webinars to help beauty pros upskill.
 Check out our PB Webinar line-up.